SylviaOne/Repo-hub/README.md

-## Two silk worms had a race.
-They ended up in a tie.
+## What's the difference between a rooster and a crow?
+A rooster can crow but a crow cannot rooster.